royragsdale/s83/README.md

 [info] Success
 ```

+#### 6. Get your board.

-6. Assuming you added your key to your configuration you can check out your great
+Assuming you added your key to your configuration you can check out your great
-work with a simple `get` which will fetch all of your configured/followed boards.
+work with a simple `get` which will fetch all of your configured/followed
+boards.

 ```
 $ ./s83 get
 ```

-At this point the client only fetches the raw boards.
-You can list/view them
+Note: At this point the client only fetches the raw boards.
+You can list/view
-however is most convenient:
+them however is most convenient:
 ```
 $ ls ~/.config/s83/data/default/*
 $ cat ~/.config/s83/data/default/*
 ```

-Enjoy!
+#### 7. Enjoy!

 In addition to [https://may83.club](https://may83.club).
 Some other public
 servers you can publish boards to are: